ibm-cloud-docs/vmwaresolutions/archiref/kmip/implementation.md

 ## Enabling encryption
 {: #kmip-implementation-enable-encrypt}

-To use vSAN encryption, edit the vSAN general settings in your vCenter cluster and select the encryption check box.
+To use vSAN encryption, edit the vSAN general settings in your vCenter cluster and select the encryption checkbox.

-The vSAN health check might issue periodic warnings that it is unable to connect to the KMS cluster from one or more of your vSphere hosts.
+The vSAN health check might send periodic warnings that it is unable to connect to the KMS cluster from one or more of your vSphere hosts.
 These warnings occur because the vSAN health check connection times out too quickly.
 You can ignore these warnings.
 For more information, see [vSAN KMS Health Check intermittently fails with SSL Handshake Timeout error](https://kb.vmware.com/s/article/67115){:external}.
 {:note}

 To use vSphere encryption, edit your virtual machine storage policies to require disk encryption.